-During the TOE process done by the passport issuing authorities, the identification and authentication requirements FIA\UID.1 and FIA\UAU.1 are applied in order to grant the processing authority only to the duly authorized user.
-As for the user authentication mechanisms, FIA\UAU.5 defines the use of the transport key, readout key, or Active Authentication Information Access Key.
-If a user is successfully authenticated by the verification with the key, the user is permitted to access to the internal data of the TOE defined by O.Authority, applying the access control rule FDP\ACC.1a and FDP\ACF.1a.
+In writing and reading files in the TOE and updating the transport key at the time of issuance by the passport issuing authorities, the identification and authentication requirements FIA_UID.1 and FIA_UAU.1 are applied in order to grant the processing authority only to the duly authorized user.
+As for the user authentication mechanisms, FIA_UAU.5 defines the use of the transport key, readout key, or Active Authentication Information Access Key.
+If a user is successfully authenticated by the verification with the key, the user is permitted to access to the internal data of the TOE defined by O.Authority, applying the access control rule FDP_ACC.1a and FDP_ACF.1a.
 The user operation includes writing of the authentication key (transport key), cryptographic keys (Active Authentication Public Key and private key pair, and password key for Secure Messaging), and other user data in the TOE.
-The association between objects and security attributes when writing is defined by FDP\ITC.1.
-O.Authority includes updating (rewriting) of the transport keys by the authorized personnel of the passport issuing authorities and is defined by FMT\MTD.1, FMT\SMF.1, and FMT\SMR.1.
+The association between objects and security attributes when writing is defined by FDP_ITC.1.
+O.Authority includes updating (rewriting) of the transport keys by the authorized personnel of the passport issuing authorities and is defined by FMT_MTD.1, FMT_SMF.1, and FMT_SMR.1.
 The security objective O.Authority is sufficiently achieved by the said SFRs.

-O.Data Lock
+O.Data_Lock

-In the event of an authentication failure with the transport key, readout key or Active Authentication Information Access Key, authentication corresponding to the relevant key is permanently prohibited, and as the result, the security objective of permanently prohibiting readout and write of the internal data of the TOE is sufficiently achieved by the three SFRs: FIA AFL.1a, FIA AFL.1d, and FIA AFL.1r.
+In the event of an authentication failure with the transport key, readout key or Active Authentication Information Access Key, authentication corresponding to the relevant key is permanently prohibited, and as the result, the security objective of permanently prohibiting the reading and writing permissions of the internal data of the TOE obtained by successful authentication with these keys is sufficiently achieved by the three SFRs: FIA_AFL.1a, FIA AFL.1d, and FIA AFL.1r.